 We might disclose any of your personal data mentioned above to third parties in following cases:

-Your Transactional data may be handled by our payment service providers through online banking and a gift card platform.
+If you are a respondent, registered to our panel, your transactional data may be handled by our payment service providers through online banking or a gift card platform.
 We only share the data that is necessary for the purposes of processing payments, refunds or dealing with issues relating to those payments and refunds.

 We might process your data listed in this section (when necessary) for complying with legal obligations, and to protect your interests or interests of another person.